ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {: manage-vm-inside-spp}

 When you deploy a virtual server instance, you can choose an SPP instead of a host.
 As you cannot move a virtual server instance into or out of an SPP, you can deploy a virtual server instance directly into an SPP as a best practice.
 You can also deploy a virtual server instance into a server placement group; the selected SPP host must be compatible with the affinity policy of the placement group that is chosen.

 When you deploy multiple virtual server instances simultaneously, a new server placement group is automatically created.
 {:note}

-During any planned maintenance activity or when you want to perform a remote restart, ensure that the virtual server instances are linked to an SPP as per your requirements.
+During any planned maintenance activity or when you want to do a remote restart, ensure that the virtual server instances are linked to an SPP based on your requirements.

 ### Deploy a virtual server instance into a shared processor pool

 {:deploy-pvm-in-spp}

-To add virtual server instances to an SPP that you have already created, complete the following steps:
+To add virtual server instances to an SPP that are already created, complete the following steps:

 1. Go to **Virtual server instances** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
 2. Click **Create instance**.
-3. Fill in the input fields under the **General** tile as per your requirement.
+3. Complete the input fields under the **General** tile based on your requirement.
 4. Select the checkbox Add to a **shared processor pool**.
-5. Select the shared processor pool that you have already created.
+5. Select a shared processor pool that is already created.
 6. Continue with the rest of the process to create a virtual server instance.
 For more information, see [Configuring a Power Systems Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).

 ## Configuring Shared processor pool placement group